 In the last two weeks as an LMS selection consultant, I have been on the receiving end of 24 hours of live LMS demos from eight different vendors.
 The vendors were competing for two unique, extended enterprise LMS opportunities.

 Selling learning platforms is very tough because of vendor plenty and parity.
 Like always, good selling habits will put the winner on top.
 I thought I’d share some of the best “do’s and don’ts” from the recent sessions.

 LMS Buyer Background

 Since LMS can mean a lot of different things to a lot of different people, and can range in cost from free to millions of dollars, let me quickly frame out the size and scope of each sales opportunity for context.

 The second buyer is a non-profit healthcare association providing continuing education to members and non-members.
 The average five-year bid was $900K.
-Increase of revenue from the sale of accredited content to healthcare organizations and individuals and global expansion of the association are the key drivers of the new LMS purchase.
+Key drivers of the new LMS purchase are an increase of revenue from the sale of accredited content to healthcare organizations and individuals, along with global expansion of the association.

-In both opportunities there was a range of almost a $1,000,000 from lowest to highest five year bids!
+For both opportunities there was a range of almost a $1,000,000 from lowest to highest five-year bids!
 At this level, choosing wrong has serious political, fiscal and career consequences.